The best hotels in Bangkok

 March through May is hot and increasingly humid, but hotel rates drop 20-30% and the city is yours.
 Songkran in mid-April is the exception: Silom and Banglamphu hotels sell out weeks in advance.
 June through October is rainy season. afternoon downpours, lower prices, and the occasional serious flood around Pratunam and Lat Phrao.
 Pack accordingly.

-Bangkok's best neighborhoods
+Bangkok's best hotel regions

 Riverside is our top pick for first-timers: Wat Arun, Asiatique, and the Chao Phraya ferry are all right there.
 But if you're here on business or want the BTS Skytrain at your doorstep, Silom and Sathorn make more sense.